thedipak/farm-schemes/README.md

-# farm-schemes: All the government schemes for the farmers and startup are discussed here.
+# Farm-Schemes: All the government schemes for the farmers and startup are discussed here.

 1. Technological Measures: